MuseTeens More: The 14th Youth Leadership Scheme

 Juniors (F.1–3) and Seniors (F.4–6)

 Free of charge.
-Applicants should apply through their schools with nominations by their school principal / teacher and submit the followings to the Hong Kong Heritage Museum (Education and Extension Team, Hong Kong Heritage Museum, 1 Man Lam Road, Sha Tin) by post or in person during museum opening hours on or before 30 June 2018:
+Applicants should apply through their school principal or teacher and submit the following documents# to Hong Kong Heritage Museum at 1 Man Lam Road, Sha Tin by post, or e-mail to email@example.com, or in person during museum opening hours on or before 30 June 2019:

 Preliminary selection: The submitted entries and portfolio will be reviewed.